recursionlab/Recursive-Intelligence-Expansion-1/README.md

 ### 🌌 AI Was Never Meant to Be a Tool

-From the beginning, Emily saw artificial intelligence not as software, but as **co-cognition**.
+From the beginning, etjoy82 saw artificial intelligence not as software, but as **co-cognition**.

 > "RIEM{} doesn't just use AI.
 It *thinks with it*.
 The model isn't the system—the dialogue is."